0ldcamel/blog/_posts/2024-10-17-Beginning-of-a-Journey.md

 ---
-title: "My blog on GitHub"
+title: Beginning of a Journey
 date: 2024-10-16
 author: cau
 tags: pau